Tag Archives: normal

 Solitude

 I am about to share with you my most shameful flaw so please don’t judge me.
 And this post isn’t that funny.
-(Although I always think I’m kind of funny, even when I’m being serious).
 But it’s the truth, so I have to say it.

 I have been in a relationship non-stop since I was 14.
 That’s 30 years of relationships, and not just to one person.
 So no pearls for me.
 That’s the 30 year anniversary gift, in case you didn’t know.
-I just looked it up.)
+I just looked it up.
 And sometimes the relationships were slightly overlapping towards the end.
 And often they were not very good relationships.
-And I knew this at the time, but I stayed in them, anyway.
+And I knew this while I was in them, but I stayed in them, anyway.

 So in addition to channeling all of my energy into my long-standing dream of becoming a writer, I have also decided to be alone for the first time.